THE AROMA INQUIRY LAB

 Full body safety wash station.

-While the aroma lab is not designed for purposes of commercial manufacturing or business operations, it features a research-informed and purpose-built infrastructure that includes the types of features and affordances required for practices involving chemical mixtures.
+While the aroma lab is not designed for manufacturing, it features a research-informed and purpose-built infrastructure, which includes the types of features and affordances required for safe practices with chemical mixtures (FYI, essential oils are just that – chemical mixtures).
 This includes a full-body safety wash station, several mobile eye wash stations, targeted ventilation, flammable materials safes, downdraft tables, locking cabinets and drawers, a dedicated dishwasher (used only with aroma materials), a dedicated refrigerator with a locking system (used only for aroma materials), and WHMIS labelling for materials.

-While my role as operator of the aroma lab’s infrastructure is not a full-time occupation, my labour maintaining the lab is supported indirectly through the in-kind support for my research activities and collaborations on knowledge mobilisation projects with internal and external researchers, industry partners, artists, and public institutions.
-While the majority of material resources in the lab consist of my own resources and archival materials, I also manage small collections of materials that are provided by collaborating researchers and knowledge mobilisation partners for the creation of specialised workshops, learning and training standards, scent-themed research prototypes, and cultural heritage mediation.
+While my role as operator of the aroma lab’s infrastructure is not my full-time occupation, my labour maintaining the lab is supported indirectly through the in-kind support for my research activities and collaborations on knowledge mobilization projects with internal and external researchers, industry partners, cultural practitioners, and public institutions in Canada and internationally.
+While the majority of material resources in the lab consist of my own resources and archival materials, I also manage small collections of materials that are provided by collaborating researchers and knowledge mobilization partners for the creation of specialized workshops, learning and training standards, scent-themed research prototypes, and cultural heritage mediation.